jump to content

 Tips for the road

 In many ways, there are challenges to driving in Iceland that you will not find elsewhere.
 Pavement that ends abruptly, one-lane bridges, livestock on the roads, and tourists so awestruck by the scenery that they feel it is necessary to stop in the middle of the road to take pictures!
-While driving some roads, the weather can be harrowing with gale-force winds, snow, and thick fog.
+While driving on certain roads, the weather can be harrowing, with gale-force winds, snow, and thick fog.
 In July!

-A short video from Iceland Academy about driving in Iceland.
+A short video from the Iceland Academy about driving in Iceland.

 Here is everything you need to know about cycling in Iceland.